7 Methods to Increase Internal Storage Space of Android

 "I successfully increased android storage space by borrowing free space from SD card.
 And I’m hoping it can help you…"Click to tweet

 See, with help of MiniTool Partition Wizard as well as Link2SD, we can effectively use some space of SD card to increase internal storage space of android.
+It's time to get a larger SD CARD to incrase your storage space of your android phone.
 However, what should we do if there is no SD card?
 Or what should we do if we don’t want use Link 2SD?
 More solutions are shown below.

 Method 2: Delete unwanted apps and clean all the history and cache